 Based on my new knowledge I now believe these trends of cooperative powers are not universal.
 For example, in current politics I see many women are adopting the existing male approach of leading with limited cooperative commitments.

 I reviewed Deborah Tannen’s 1990 book; You Just Don’t Understand describing the different ways men and women use language to communicate.
-She stated that “men as a class are dominant in our society and that many individual men seek to dominate women in their lives…” She believes that more women are moving into positions of authority, but many are try to talk like men.
+She stated that “men as a class are dominant in our society and that many individual men seek to dominate women in their lives…” She believes that more women are moving into positions of authority, but many are trying to talk like men.
 Trying to reframe their own communication styles to sound like men is rarely effective.

 She then describes better women communication strategies: